-\boxtimes
+$\boxtimes$

-- Time well spent; would recommend this clinical education site to another student. - Some good learning experiences; student program needs further development.
+- Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time. - 17.
 What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Just be willing ot learn, accept feedback - 18.
-If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed. - 19.
-What suggestions would you offer to future physical therapist students to improve this clinical education experience? - 20.
+At this facility there are also neuro PT's and pediatrics so having a background in neuro and pediatrics if you want to shadow those PT's for a day was helpful. - 18.
+If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
+N/A for second clinical all content was learned. - 19.
+What suggestions would you offer to future physical therapist students to improve this clinical education experience?
+As always just reviewed any past material that you may need a refresher on such as special tests.
+Sine this was my second clinical, I had not perform hip or shoulder special tests in a year so it was good to review those. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-MS, Cardiopulm, Neuro - 21.
+Since this was my second clinical I felt more prepared having finished all the core classes.
+Having neuro made it easier when I came across neuro patients.
+But my CI was mostly orthopedic. - 21.
 What curricular suggestions do you have that would have prepared you better for this clinical experience?
+N/A